 You can watch the webinar we conducted on How to Use the GMAT Online Whiteboard: A Detailed Guide here:

-The only advice we would like to give you here is that the more you practice using the GMAT online whiteboard, the better your experience will be on the day of the GMAT online exam.
+The only advice we would like to give you here is that the more you practice using the online whiteboard, the better your experience will be on the day of the GMAT online exam.

-Speaking of the GMAT online exam, have you started preparing for the GMAT yet?
+Anyhow, have you started preparing for the GMAT yet?
 If not, schedule your free session with us and see how easy it is to prepare for the GMAT from home.

 By taking the GMAT Live @ Home Mastery Program, you will not only be able to prepare for the GMAT from the comfort of your home, but also get used to the online scene.